 2. Do not punish

-Researchers have found that punishment negatively affects a child’s emotional regulation and promotes aggression, both of which worsen temper tantrums4,5.
+Researchers have found that punishment negatively affects a child’s emotional regulation and promotes aggression, both worsening temper tantrums6,7.

 3. Do not ignore